This post is intended to help you read from, write to, or replace Yamaha Disklavier floppy disks.

 Yamaha floppy disks are a great source of songs that you know will be formatted correctly for your piano.
 However, floppy disks often don’t age well, and are very susceptible to sunlight and magnetic fields.
 (This is one more reason to back them up!)

 There are several tools that will allow you to read them: I use the Player Piano Floppy Backup Utility 1.4, created by Mark Fontana.
 It’s freeware, but he requests donations.
-You can download it from him, or you can download ppfbu_v1.4_setup.exe from my MEGA drive.
+You can download it from him, or you can download ppfbu_v1.4_setup.exe from me.
 It can read and save directly in ESEQ format, even if the disk it’s reading from is in MIDI.
-It appears to run acceptably on Mac / Linux using emulators.
+It appears to run acceptably on Mac / Linux using emulators, although this can add complications.
+When backing up Disklavier floppy disks, there’s no other single tool more useful than PPFBU.

 There are other tools out there.
 Most notably, there was a Hack-a-Day project by Tom Nardi that uses a Python script to copy the data off the floppies.
 His disklav.py tool is available on GitHub.